danforthcenter/plantcv/docs/vis_nir_tutorial.md

 **Running A Pipeline**

-To run a VIS pipeline over a single VIS image there are two required inputs:
+To run a VIS/NIR pipeline over a single VIS image there are two required inputs:

 1.  **Image:** Images can be processed regardless of what type of VIS camera was used (High-throughput platform, digital camera, cell phone camera).
 Image processing will work with adjustments if images are well lit and free of background that is similar in color to plant material.